ccao-data/service-spark-iasworld/README.md

 > [!NOTE]
 > Before attempting to submit jobs to the cluster, first make sure the Spark
-> compose stack is active by running `docker compose up -d` in the repository.
+> Docker Compose stack is active by running `docker compose up -d` in the
+> repository.

 `service-spark-iasworld` jobs are submitted via JSON, either as a string or as a file.
 All jobs should have the following format: